đŸŽŸïž Desert Magic | Aug 29 — Get Tickets & View Featured Chefs →Get Tickets →

 OBON Sushi Bar Ramen

-OBON Sushi Bar Ramen offers a sleek, modern atmosphere with a blend of industrial and minimalist design elements.
+OBON Sushi Bar Ramen offers a sleek, modern atmosphere.
 The interior features polished concrete floors, exposed ceilings, and a long sushi bar.
 The outdoor patio provides additional seating for guests a prime view for downtown people-watching.

-The menu showcases a variety Asian dishes — don’t miss out on the Bird Bao Bun.
-OBON also offers a selection of classic cocktails with an Asian twist, such as the Black Tea Old Fashioned and the Pineapple Thai Chili Margarita.
+The menu showcases a variety Asian dishes, but don’t miss out on the Bird Bao Buns.
+OBON also offers a selection of classic cocktails with an Asian twist, such as the Black Tea Old Fashioned.

 Chicken Souvlaki Kabob at Opa's Best (Photo by Jackie Tran)